California Family Law Lawyer

 There are lengthy detailed requirements for premarital and marital agreements, and if any requirement has not been met, the agreement will almost certainly be found to be unenforceable, subjecting a party or parties to general California law, which may be far different than what was intended by the agreement.

-I can prepare valid and enforceable premarital and marital agreements intended to address any issue which can properly be the subject of such agreements.
+We can prepare valid and enforceable premarital and marital agreements intended to address any issue which can properly be the subject of such agreements.

 Because the mediation process does not entail court appearances, we can assist you regardless of where in California your case will actually be filed.